 3D performance and limitations¶

 Godot follows a balanced performance philosophy.
-In performance world, there are always trade-offs, which consist in trading speed for usability and flexibility.
+In performance world, there are always trade-offs which consist in trading speed for usability and flexibility.
 Some practical examples of this are:

-- Configuring the properties of every material for every object that needs to be renderer is also slow.
+- Configuring the properties of every material for every object that needs to be rendered is also slow.
 To solve this, objects are sorted by material to reduce the costs, but at the same time sorting has a cost.

 - In 3D physics a similar situation happens.
-The best algorithms to handle large amounts of physics objects (such as SAP) are very slow at insertion/removal of objects and ray-casting.
+The best algorithms to handle large amounts of physics objects (such as SAP) are slow at insertion/removal of objects and ray-casting.
 Algorithms that allow faster insertion and removal, as well as ray-casting will not be able to handle as many active objects.

 And there are many more examples of this!
 Game engines strive to be general purpose in nature, so balanced algorithms are always favored over algorithms that might be the fast in some situations and slow in others.. or algorithms that are fast but make usability more difficult.